fstark/retroscope/README.md

 ## TODO

-* Iso CD rom 'bin' images
-* dc42 images
 * MFS support

 ## How to use?

-For now, it is a simple command line that lists the content of a single file (with one or several partitions on it)
+For now, it is a simple command line that lists the content of a set of files or directories

 ```
 $ make